Ghanna96/weather-app/README.md

 Weather App

-Check the current weather of a specific city
+Check the current weather of a specific city.

 Developed with: